EnsurityTechnologies/xsensedoc/content/en/docs/overview/introduction.md

 Ensurity proposes secure passwordless authentication ‘**XSense IdP**’ solution to the Local-AD joined Windows systems along with “**CPP (Credential Provider Plugin)**” module, which supports **Ensurity’s biometric FIDO2 security key**.

-XSense server is a web service that helps the organization manage user permissions, ThinC-AUTH Biometric Security Keys, assignments, or roles based on the level of permissions and generate/export the necessary reports.
+XSense IdP server is a web service that helps the organization manage user permissions, ThinC-AUTH Biometric Security Keys, assignments, or roles based on the level of permissions and generate/export the necessary reports.
 The XSense CP server communicates with ThinC Manager for initiating the fingerprint enrollment / ThinC-AUTH security key registration.
-The XSense server communicates with the XSense CPP agent installed on a Microsoft Windows PC for secure sign-in using ThinC-AUTH biometric security key.
+The XSense IdP server communicates with the XSense CPP agent installed on a Microsoft Windows PC for secure sign-in using ThinC-AUTH biometric security key.
 The features of the XSense CP server are listed below:

 ## Features